Smelly pet breath isn’t normal

 Brush their teeth

-Brushing your pet’s teeth daily can help control plaque build-up that leads to dental disease.
+Brushing your pet’s teeth daily can help control the build-up of plaque that leads to dental disease.

 Selecting a toothbrush